Fallenstedt/twitter-stream/README.md

 ##### Obtain an Access Token using your Twitter Access Key and Secret.

 You need an access token to do any streaming. `twitterstream` provides an easy way to fetch an access token.
-Use your access token and secret access token from twitter to request a bearer token.
+Use your API key and secret API key from twitter to request an access token.

 ```go
 	tok, err := twitterstream.NewTokenGenerator().SetApiKeyAndSecret("key", "secret").RequestBearerToken()